Merkel's CDU says want to work with new leaders of Germany's SPD

-ISERLOHN, Germany, Nov 30 (Reuters) - Germany’s conservative Christian Democrats (CDU) want to work with the new leaders of the Social Democrats (SPD) in their federal coalition, the CDU’s general secretary said on Saturday.
+ISERLOHN, Germany (Reuters) - Germany’s conservative Christian Democrats (CDU) want to work with the new leaders of the Social Democrats (SPD) in their federal coalition, the CDU’s general secretary said on Saturday.

 “We want to rule Germany well.
 We have created a foundation for this between the conservatives and the SPD.
 Nothing has changed in this foundation,” Paul Ziemiak said.